Italy wins Eurovision Song Contest as the world's biggest music event returns in Rotterdam

 Italy's punk-rock rock band Måneskin beat France and Switzerland to the crown, and are now set to host next year's contest.
 It was their third win at the competition, and their first since 1990.

-But it was a forgettable night for the United Kingdom, who came dead last for the second consecutive tournament and even achieved the dreaded "nil points."
+But it was a forgettable night for the United Kingdom, who came dead last for the second consecutive tournament and even achieved the dreaded "nul points."
 They were closely joined at the bottom of the leaderboard by Germany, who picked up three points.

 Last year's Eurovision was the first ever to be canceled, but Rotterdam returned as hosts and most of the artists slated to perform in 2020 re-entered the contest.